sigoden/upt/README.md

 +------------------------------------------------------+----------------------+
 ```

+Upt will determine which package management tool to use based on the above table.

-Some platforms may support multiple package management tools, and upt selects one of them in the order listed in the table.
+Some platforms may support multiple package management tools, upt selects one of them in order.

 You can specify the package manager that UPT should use by setting the `UPT_TOOL` environment variable.